 - dry or chronic cough

-Chinese yam is also administered in creams or gels that are applied directly to the skin.
-In some cases, these ointments may contain synthetic progesterone, though they may be promoted as containing natural progesterone.
+Chinese yam is also administered in creams and gels that can be applied directly to your skin.
+Some of these may contain synthetic progesterone, though they may be promoted as containing natural progesterone.
 Other additions to these compounds can include vitamins, minerals, and other herbs.

 Chinese yam is a versatile tuber, with many beneficial health qualities, from helping with diarrhea, to relieving diabetes symptoms, to general antioxidant benefits.
 It can also be prepared and taken in many ways and eaten simply for its nutritional value.
 Be sure to talk to your doctor before adding it to your diet and about potential side effects.